Hidden variable model for quantum computation with magic states on qudits of any dimension: Preliminaries

 where the inner product $ \langle a_Z|a_X \rangle := \sum_{k = 1}^n a_Z[k]a_X[k] $ is computed mod $d$ if $d$ is odd, and mod $2d$ if $d$ is even.

-The gates of the model are the Clifford gates, which are drawn from the normalizer of the Pauli group in the unitary group (up to overall phases): $\Cl=\mathcal{N}(\mathcal{P})/U(1)$.
+The gates of the model are the Clifford gates, which are drawn from the normalizer of the Pauli group in the unitary group (up to overall phases):

 The Clifford gates are not required for quantum computational universality of this model since they can always be propagated past the Pauli measurements, conjugating them into other Pauli measurements~\cite{DelfosseRaussendorf2015,BravyiSmolin2016}.
 After they are propagated past the final Pauli measurements they can be dropped since they no longer affect the statistics of the measurements.
 In the following we include the Clifford gates anyway for completeness.

 The last primitive required for QCM is the preparation of so-called ``magic'' input states.
 It is these states which allow for the universality of QCM.
 If the set of input states in QCM were restricted to only include $n$-qudit stabilizer states then the model would not be universal, and in fact any circuit of this type could be efficiently simulated on a classical computer.
 This is the result of the Gottesman-Knill theorem~\cite{Gottesman1998,Gottesman1999oddDClifford}.
 Magic states are any nonstabilizer states which allow for universality in the QCM model.